simplyhexagonal/session-sso/README.md

 I chose Rollup to handle the transpiling, compression, and any other transformations needed to get your Typescript code running as quickly and performant as possible.

-This repo uses `runkit.js` to validate your code's sanity.
+This repo uses `runkit.js` to validate our code's sanity.
 Why?
-Because [www.npmjs.com](https://www.npmjs.com/) uses [Runkit](https://runkit.com/home) to allow potential users to play with your module, live on their browser, which is one of the best ways to convince someone to use your modules in their code.
-Runkit will look for the `runkit.js` by default and display that as the initial playground for the user, so by making it the default validation method during development, this encourages proper communication with the users of your code.
+Because [www.npmjs.com](https://www.npmjs.com/) uses [Runkit](https://runkit.com/home) to allow potential users to play with our module, live on their browser.
+Runkit will look for the `runkit.js` by default and display that as the initial playground for the user, so by making it the default validation method during development, this encourages proper communication with the users of our code.

 **Development**